World on alert as UK reports cases of omicron COVID variant

 “One of the key factors to emergence of variants may well be low vaccination rates in parts of the world, and the WHO warning that none of us is safe until all of us are safe and should be heeded," said Peter Openshaw, a professor of experimental medicine at Imperial College London.

-Pan Pylas contributed from London.
-Geir Moulson in Berlin contributed to this report.
+Geir Moulson in Berlin, and Mike Corder in The Hague, Netherlands, contributed to this report.

 Credit: Jerome Delay